 One cauliflower cake leads to another… or so has been the case in my kitchen these last few weeks.
-Sweet cauliflower treats are my latest playground.
+Sweet cauliflower treats have been a fascinating playground.
 It’s always incredibly satisfying when a new ingredient works a treat in substituting for another (in this case the cashews in many of my raw cakes), and these cauli cakes have definitely been fun to play around with.
 Of all the flavors I tried, this chocolate cauliflower cake version is my favorite one to date.
 It’s smooth, light, and with a nice deep chocolatey flavor — just what the (nut-free & lightened up dessert) doctor ordered ;)

 Seems like nut-free & veggie filled cakes are in demand, and I’m happy to supply :), especially when the solution is something as simple as a creamy white veggie….
 Someone jokingly suggested I needed to stock up on the cauli — already done… freezer is packed ;) …Get ye ready!